Skip to content

 • Monitoring infrastructure collecting metrics across entire transformation lifecycle

-Common Challenge: Over-planning reduces momentum.
-Organizations spend 18 months building comprehensive AI governance frameworks only to discover initial business cases need capabilities not considered.
+Over-planning reduces momentum.
+Teams spend 18 months building comprehensive AI governance frameworks only to discover initial business cases need capabilities they never considered.
 Start with core organizational infrastructure: governance frameworks, basic processes, success measurement, then evolve based on actual business patterns.

 Approach 4: Why Choose Fusion-Team Agile Delivery?